If you've come to this page expecting a lecture about the dangers of excessive debt, then you've come to the wrong page.

 Loan consolidation is when the borrower takes out a new loan to pay off an existing debt or debts that have a higher interest rate.

 - The new loan is for the full amount of all the debts.
-If you are looking to save the most interest on your debts, you should only select this option IF the consolidation loan's interest rate is lower than all the interest rates for all the debts.
+You should only select this option IF the consolidation loan's interest rate is lower than all the interest rates for all the debts.

 - The new loan is for the full amount of all the debts with an interest rate equal to or higher than the consolidation loan.
 This is normally the best option.